ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

     T6_T7 = h_transform(alpha6,a6,d7,q7).subs(dh_Params)

-get the composition of all transforms from base to gripper multiply the individual matrices:
+Get the composition of all transforms from base to gripper multiply the individual matrices:

     T0_T2 = ( T0_T1 * T1_T2 )